iontodirel/matchbox_aprs/README.md

     - Preemtive digipeating: front, truncate, drop and mark
     - Viscous digipeating
     - Digipeater implementation is completely standalone with no coupling to the MCU or other systems
+  - Timekeeping
+    - Time is supplied by the onboard GNSS receiver.
+    - When a GPS lock is not available, time is supplied by a real-time clock.
+The GNSS receiver maintains the accuracy of the RTC.
   - KISS TNC over the USB or Bluetooth
     - GNSS data can also be routed throught the same interface
     - APRS packets can optionally be sent and received in plain text instead of AX.25